w3f/Grants-Program/applications/Dante_Network.md

 ## Development Status :open_book:

-### Vedio Show
+### Demo Vedio
-Our concept can be seen at:
+An early version about part of our protocol stack can be seen at: https://youtu.be/YhPwb8_s9xY
-https://youtu.be/YhPwb8_s9xY

 ### Demo
-We have a demo at [Demo](https://github.com/dantenetwork/cross-chain-demo/tree/develop)
+Everyone can try a simple demo at [Demo](https://github.com/dantenetwork/cross-chain-demo/tree/develop)

 ### Tasting SDK
-There will be a dev SDK for multi-chain DApp developers, and we’ve published a tasting version at:
+We’ve published a tasting version of the dev SDK for multi-chain DApp developers at:
 [tasting SDK](https://github.com/dantenetwork/solidity-contract-template/tree/develop)